 If you’re a regular reader of our blog, you’ve seen quite a bit about sales productivity in the last few weeks.
-And for good reason—sales productivity is the theme of our 2018 Growth Acceleration Summit!
-So, to get you in the right frame of mind and prepare you for our upcoming event—we’re giving you 15 of the best blog posts about sales productivity.
+And for good reason— today’s business environment is incredibly competitive.
+So, to get you in the right frame of mind and prepare you for sales success—we’re giving you more than 15 of the best blog posts about sales productivity.

 This list includes some of our own blog posts, as well as some great posts from other businesses.
 From quick tips and hacks to more long-term strategies, these posts offer a variety of valuable insights to help you boost your sales productivity.